top of page

 about my work

 In recent years I have developed what I call my "Flowerscapes" I have always loved flowers., but as with my landscapes I want to convey the energy and colour of both wild and cultivated flowers, rather than their botanical form.
 Many of these paintings appear to be completely abstract, but they always come from something tangible. - a specific flower or maybe the profusion of wild flowers in a mountain meadow. (imagine Wordsworth’s host of golden daffodils) For me the word flowerscape exemplifies the color and aesthetic appeal of flowers.
+After developing this approach to my floral work I see that it relates to the expressive floral paintings of the late Monet works and those of Joan Mitchell.

 IMG_4170.JPG